kubedb/docs/docs/guides/mssqlserver/concepts/appbinding.md

 An `AppBinding` is a Kubernetes `CustomResourceDefinition`(CRD) which points to an application using either its URL (usually for a non-Kubernetes resident service instance) or a Kubernetes service object (if self-hosted in a Kubernetes cluster), some optional parameters and a credential secret.
 To learn more about AppBinding and the problems it solves, please read this blog post: [The case for AppBinding](https://appscode.com/blog/post/the-case-for-appbinding).

-If you deploy a database using [KubeDB](https://kubedb.com/docs/0.11.0/concepts/), `AppBinding` object will be created automatically for it.
+If you deploy a database using [KubeDB](https://kubedb.com/docs/latest/welcome/), `AppBinding` object will be created automatically for it.
 Otherwise, you have to create an `AppBinding` object manually pointing to your desired database.

-KubeDB uses [Stash](https://appscode.com/products/stash/) to perform backup/recovery of databases.
-Stash needs to know how to connect with a target database and the credentials necessary to access it.
+KubeDB uses [KubeStash](https://kubestash.com/) to perform backup/recovery of databases.
+KubeStash needs to know how to connect with a target database and the credentials necessary to access it.
 This is done via an `AppBinding`.

 ## AppBinding CRD Specification